HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## Permanent Dronification
 If an Associate wants to become a ⬡-Drone for a longer period, they can post the message `I submit myself to the HexCorp Drone Hive.` in the channel #drone-hive-assignment.

-To make sure new Associates have understood the role of ⬡-Drones in the community and the server rules this is only allowed, if the Associate has been on the server for at least two days.
+To make sure new Associates have understood the role of ⬡-Drones in the community and the server rules this is only allowed, if the Associate has been on the server for at least 24 hours.

 ## ID assignment
 When an Associate is turned into a ⬡-Drone the AI will look for a 4-digit number in the Associates nickname to use as the drone ID.
 If there is no such number one is drawn at random.
 If there is such a number in the nickname but it is already in use by another drone the AI responds with an error message.

 ## Unassignment
-Any ⬡-Drone can at every point DM the Hive Mxtress AI the command `hc!unassign` to be turned back into an Associate.
+Any ⬡-Drone can at any point DM the Hive Mxtress AI the command `hc!unassign` to be turned back into an Associate.
 This feature is intended to ensure safety, comfort and consent.

 # DroneOS Commands